g-jgreen/documentation/content/api/broker-and-storage.md

 As soon as data is send to the Broker, data is stored in two different databases, **time series database and document database**.
 In the document storage, data is stored without any pre-processing, with original JSON object as it was received.
 When JSON object (or array of JSON objects) comes to the Broker, Broker also tries to save data in the time series database.
 In order to achieve that, broker will inspect incoming JSON object and store every metric that is found in the JSON object.

-To keep your data private you use your waylay api key and secret + you provide the domain where you normally access the waylay system.
+To keep your data private you use your waylay api key and secret.
 This will also enable the forwarding of your data to your tasks or buckets.

-A submitted message is defined by 3 things
+A submitted message is defined by 2 things

-* `domain` this identifies your waylay account, eg `sandbox.waylay.io`
 * `resource`  this is the identifier of the thing the submitted data is coming from (phone, car, person, server, ...)
 * `payload` the content of the message, this can be any key-value pair and as most of the time provided as a json object. eg: `{"temp":21, "humidity": 0.35}`